Multi-Sideband RABBIT in Argon: Experimental Setup

 Figure~\ref{fig:setup} shows the schematic design of our \hbox{3-SB} \hbox{RABBIT} experimental setup.
 A commercial fiber-based laser delivers pulses with a duration of approximately 50~fs (FWHM) at a 49~kHz repetition rate with a pulse energy of 1.2~mJ and a center wavelength of 1030~nm.
 This pulse is split into two parts using a holey mirror (BS) that reflects $\approx 85 \% $ of the incoming beam in the pump arm, while the rest passes through the hole into the probe arm.
 The beam size of the reflected donut beam in the pump arm is reduced by a pair of lenses and passed through a 0.5~mm thick BBO crystal to double its frequency.

 The conversion efficiency for the Second-Harmonic Generation (SHG) by the BBO crystal is \hbox{$25-30\,\%$.} A dichroic beam-splitter (DBS) filters out the fundamental beam, and a lens with a focal length of 12~cm focuses the second harmonic beam inside a vacuum chamber to a focal spot of $30-40~\mu\,$m on a jet of neon gas, which results in an XUV frequency comb through high-harmonic generation (HHG).
 The gas nozzle has a diameter of $100~\mu\,$m and is operated at a backing pressure of 1.2~bar with a chamber pressure of $5 \times 10^{-3}$~mbar.
-The generated XUV beam is spatially separated from the annular NIR with the help of an additional holey dumping mirror (DM).

-The co-propagating second harmonic is weak and does not generate any visible sidebands.
+The generated XUV beam is spatially separated from the annular second harmonic with the help of an additional holey dumping mirror (DM).
+The residual second harmonic passed through the dumping mirror is weak and does not generate any visible sidebands.
 The beam in the probe arm goes through a retro-reflector mounted on a piezo\-electric-translation stage that offers a step-resolution of 5~nm with closed-loop position control.
 Another holey mirror (RM) recombines the NIR (probe) and XUV (pump) beams, which are then focused inside a reaction microscope (ReMi) on a cold gas jet of argon.
-The efficiency of the ReMi made angular-resolved measurements with sufficiently high signal rates possible \cite{Ullrich_2003}.
-The setup was actively stabilized~\cite{Srinivas:22} to achieve a stability of $\approx 40\,$atto\-seconds over a data acquisition time of 7~hours.
+The ReMi enables coincident detection and the reconstruction of the three-dimensional momenta of the ions and electrons created during the photo\-ionization process~\cite{Ullrich_2003}.
+The inter\-ferometer was actively stabilized~\cite{Srinivas:22} to achieve a stability of \hbox{$\approx 40\,$}atto\-seconds over a data acquisition time of seven hours.
 The stability of the inter\-ferometer was critical for the successful realization of the \hbox{3-SB} scheme since the oscillation period was just $850\,$atto\-seconds.